Skip to Main Content

 Why?

 • Many citations on Google Scholar lead to subscription items with paywalls, but searches also return copies that are freely available.
 If you have a university affiliation, it is best to conduct your search using your library access, which will allow you to view any items for which the university’s library has subscriptions.
 Before going to Google Scholar, connect your Concordia Gmail account through the CUC library so to see what is available in the library and may have missed when you searched the library’s databases.
+Or search Google Scholar from the library homepage, (change the dropdown from Library Catalog to Google Scholar) which already has the Concordia University Chicago catalog linked to Google Scholar.

 Reference Lists